KrzysztofWoz/git_starter/README.md

 # git_starter
-This is a repository to train commands and workflows
+This README file is created for testing purposes.